-There is no standard minimum balance for savings accounts at financial institutions as of 2011.
+There is no standard minimum balance for savings accounts at financial institutions.
 Instead, institutions may decide at their discretion whether to require consumers to hold a minimum balance.
 Subsequently, the minimum amount required will vary depending on the institution.

 Typical Minimum Balances (Individual Accounts)